rossprogram/rossprogram.github.io/index.md

 The application window for the 2023 *Ross Mathematics Program* is **now open.**

-Begin your application by visiting https://apply.rossprogram.org/
+Begin your application by visiting [the application portal at https://apply.rossprogram.org/](https://apply.rossprogram.org/).

 For full consideration, completed applications must be submitted before the end of March.
 The Ross Admissions Committee will begin reading applications on April 1, and admission decisions will be made later that month.